lilyball/Tomorrowland/README.md

 This function has an optional parameter `cancelRemaining:` that, if provided as `true`, will cancel the remaining input promises as soon as one of them is fulfilled or rejected.

+#### `Promise.timeout(on:delay:cancelOnTimeout:)`

+`Promise.timeout(on:delay:cancelOnTimeout:)` is a method that returns a new promise that adopts the same value as the receiver, or is rejected with an error if the receiver isn't resolved within the given interval.

 #### `Promise.delay(on:_:)`

 `Promise.delay(on:_:)` is a method that returns a new promise that adopts the same result as the receiver after the specified delay.
 It is intended primarily for